tikmatrix/www.tikmatrix.com/docs/tutorial-basics/work-profile-setup.md

 A: Configurations are stored in a local JSON file.
 If lost, you can reconfigure or restore the `data/work_profile_user.json` file from backup.

+#### Q: Shelter-related issues

+A: If you encounter issues with Shelter:

+- **Cloning fails**: Ensure you have administrator permissions and sufficient storage space
+- **Cloned apps not visible**: Check if Work Profile is properly activated in Shelter
+- **Apps crash in Work Profile**: Try re-cloning the applications or updating Shelter
+- **Can't find cloned apps**: Look for apps with briefcase icons in your app drawer

 ## Best Practices

 ### Enterprise Environment